Beyond your script

 pip install my_awesome_package

-The journey of a developer and its Python package
+The journey of a developer and their Python package

 • Clean up and organize your scripts 🧹